 I had a background in the relevant fields: academic history, biblical studies, theater (acting and playwriting).
 I never accepted the official Christian line: “Mark was the secretary of Peter.”
 As a writer myself, I recognized a skillful writer.
 Mark had an ego and he would not have written so well if he were writing for a humble congregation in rural Judea.
 He would have surrounded himself with people like him.
 Therefore, when I imagined the staging of the scene of the anointing at Bethany, I could propose that Flavia Domitilla had played the woman.

 Contact me using the contact page.
 This website has an errata page, and I will include an errata sheet in books I mail out.

 Yes.
 Order, and I will refund any excess shipping costs.
 Or contact me through the Contact page and I will send you the correct total for you to pay.

 I chose the fonts: Cardo for body text, and Seria Sans and Parisine Office for the headings.
-I designed and formatted the body, first in MS Word, then in InDesign.
+I designed and formatted the interior of the book, first in Word, then in InDesign.
 I did the index myself.
 Tim Barber of Dissect Designs designed the cover.